grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 **Use:**

 > Metrics, Logs, and Traces are billed based on ingestion.
-For Metrics, we bill based on the number of active series using the 95th percentile during the period.
+For Metrics, we bill based on the number of active series using the ninety-fifth percentile during the period.

 **Don't use:**

-> Metrics, Logs, and Traces are billed based on ingestion<p></p><p></p>For Metrics, we bill based on the number of active series using the 95th percentile during the period
+> Metrics, Logs, and Traces are billed based on ingestion<p></p><p></p>For Metrics, we bill based on the number of active series using the ninety-fifth percentile during the period

 ### Write scannable descriptive text